 There are numerous other watch brands and countless films that feature them, so it would be impossible to talk about them all.
 Before we wrap up, though, I should spotlight a few other Swiss watchmakers that have earned their star on the Hollywood Walk of Fame.

-First up is Hamilton, a company that began in the United States but has been manufacturing product in Switzerland for over half a century now.
+First up is Hamilton, a company that began in the United States but has been manufacturing products in Switzerland for over half a century now.
 Hamilton’s fortunes dipped a bit in the mid-twentieth century but have rebounded quite nicely over the last few decades.
 That might explain why Hamilton watches have been appearing in so many films of late.

 In 1932, the Hamilton Boulton & Flintridge models appeared in the film Shanghai Express.
 It was the brand’s first appearance in a Hollywood movie.